Connect with others who understand.

 Sciatica may form when a herniated disc or another abnormality presses against the sciatic nerve.
 (Adobe Stock)

-Sciatica is one of the most common complaints people have when they visit a doctor.
+Sciatica is fairly common.
 Researchers estimate that sciatica affects between 10 percent and 40 percent of people at some point in their life.

 Common Symptoms of Sciatica